Overview

 Support groups

 Support groups can have a vital role in the recovery journey of individuals living with addiction and experiencing withdrawal symptoms.
-One of the most well-known is Alcoholics Anonymous (AA), a global community of individuals committed to sobriety where members share experiences and provide mutual support.
-Similarly, Narcotics Anonymous (NA) offers a similar service for those experiencing addiction to narcotics and other drugs.
+One of the most well-known is Alcoholics Anonymous (AA), a global community of individuals committed to sobriety where members discuss experiences and provide mutual support.
+Similarly, Narcotics Anonymous (NA) offers a service for those experiencing addiction to narcotics or other drugs/substances.

 For help with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).